RayanKashif69/Distributed-P2P-FileSharing/README.md

     once the process completes.
 Please be patient and monitor the CLI output.

 - **Browser Stats Page May Lag Behind**
   The browser stats page may take some time (30s–60s) to reflect updated file and peer information.
+The browser still refreshes every other second but changes may take their time as gossip replies are exchanged
   - This is due to gossip intervals (30s) and peer timeout windows (60s).
-  - **With well-known hosts, updates are usually quicker.**
+  - **I noticed with With well-known hosts, updates are usually quicker.**

 - **Peer Dropout Handling**
   If a peer becomes inactive, my implementation will eventually drop it from the `tracked peers` list and remove it from the `peersWithFile` mappings.